react-z/react-pull-down/README.md

 ## Styles

-Include the minimal todo.css styles, or customize with your own styling
+react-todo can be used with your own custom styles.
+A minimal todo.css style sheet is included as a guide.

 ## Development